-Inspired by his community’s donations and support for his wife following her being diagnosed with cancer, co-founder Chris Faddis started Solidarity HealthShare in 2016.
-Solidarity HealthShare is a Catholic-based HealthShare headquartered in Tempe, Arizona, though members of all faiths are free to join so long as they agree to their membership requirements and statement of beliefs.
+Inspired and motivated by his community’s donations and support for his wife following her being diagnosed with cancer, co-founder Chris Faddis started Solidarity HealthShare in 2016.
+Solidarity HealthShare is a Catholic-based HealthShare headquartered in Tempe, Arizona.
+However, membership is open to individuals of all faiths who agree to its requirements and Statement of Shared Beliefs.

 Notably, there is no age limit for membership.
-While many members of other HealthShares age out of membership at 65, or have to sign up for a new membership for seniors, Solidarity HealthShare members with Medicare may stay with the medical cost sharing community and even receive discounts on their monthly contributions.
+While many HealthShares limit participation at age 65, or require members to enroll in a new membership for seniors, Solidarity HealthShare allows members with Medicare to remain in the sharing community and even receive discounts on their monthly contributions.

 Mental health, alternative treatments, fertility

-They also share expenses related to some alternative treatments that may appeal to members interested in novel or non-traditional healthcare options, like naturopathic care and NaPro technology.
+Some programs also share expenses for certain alternative treatments that may appeal to members interested in non-traditional healthcare options, such as naturopathic and chiropractic care.

 Noteworthy